ethereum/web3.py/docs/internals.rst

     not be considered *connected*.

-.. py:attribute:: BaseProvider.middlewares
+.. py:attribute:: BaseProvider.middleware

-    This should be an iterable of middlewares.
+    This should be an iterable of middleware.

-You can set a new list of middlewares by assigning to ``provider.middlewares``, with the first middleware that processes the request at the beginning of the list.
+You can set a new list of middleware by assigning to ``provider.middleware``, with the first middleware that processes the request at the beginning of the list.